Quasi-Judicial Bodies: An Overview

 - Complaints can be made by the victim or any other person on their behalf.

-- Complaints should be in writing, either in English, Hindi, or any other language included in the eighth schedule of the Constitution.
+- Complaints should be in writing, in English, Hindi or any language included in the Eighth Schedule of the Constitution.

 - Complaints can be sent by Post, Fax, or Email.

-- No fee is chargeable for such complaints.
+- No fee is chargeable for filing complaints.

 - The complaint should disclose a violation of human rights or negligence in preventing such violations by a public servant.

-- Documents in support of the allegations should be legible.
+- Documents in support of allegations should be legible and attached where possible.

-- Essential details such as the victim's name, age, sex, religion/caste, State, District, and incident date should be mentioned.
+- Essential details such as victim’s name, age, sex, religion/caste, State, District and incident date should be provided.

-- Complaints should preferably be submitted in the enclosed format.
+- Complaints should preferably be submitted in the enclosed format for clarity.

 Types of Complaints Not Ordinarily Entertained